Matabeleland South Volleyball Association: 2016 season

 The 2016 season kick-started in March 2016.
 There were initially nine men and two women teams participating.
 Due to lack of travel funds by teams, the league was reduced to four men's teams and no women league.
 The league was re-branded "The MSVA Super 4", composed of Izihlobo, ZRP Gwanda, Jessie Mine and Gwanda Government.
 However, the league was cancelled with only one match played, Izihlobo beating ZRP Gwanda, 3–1.

 2022 season and onwards

 The 2022 MSVA Volleyball League season kickstarted in October after a 2 year layoff due to COVID restrictions.
 It was participated by 12 men teams and 3 women teams.
 Beitbridge Eagles were the eventual men's champions, with Wolves and Jessie Mine taking 2nd and 3rd places, respectively.
 Gwanda High were the women champions, with GSU Cavaliers and Jessie Mine taking 2nd and 3rd places, respectively.
 The MSVA League has since been participated every year that followed.
-The defending (2023) men's champions are Beitbridge Eagles.
+Beitbridge Eagles won it in the years 2023 and 2024.
+The defending (2025) men's champions are Gwanda Spikers.